-The district's Title IX Officer(s) and Investigators(s), the Superintendent of Schools and the Board of Education shall, to the maximum extent possible, maintain as confidential the transaction(s) underlying the proceedings or complaint, the outcome of a mediated agreement and action taken, other than formal discipline.
-The subject of the proceedings or complaint, however, shall be informed of the identity of the person who commenced the proceedings or complaint in order to provide fair and due process.
-Both the complainant and the subject of the complaint shall be given a copy of the findings in the matter of a formal complaint.
+The District's Title IX Coordinators, investigators, the Superintendent of Schools, and the Board of Education shall, to the maximum extent possible, maintain as confidential the transaction(s) underlying complaint and the proceedings as well as the outcome of any mediated agreement and action taken, other than formal discipline.
+The Respondent, however, must be informed of the identity of the person who commenced the proceedings or complaint in order to provide fair and due process.
+Both the Complainant and the Respondent shall be given written notice of the findings in the matter of a formal complaint.